SarahMcN25/fundamentals/README.md

 <br>

 ### - Scatter Plot
 This function contains the following parameters; x, y, s, c, marker, cmap, norm, vmin, vmax, alpha, linewidths, edgecolors, plotnonfinite.
 This scatter plot uses the numpy random function again to generate values for x and y.
 It also generates random color values while also producing random sizes for the markers.
 As shown here, there are various sizes and colors used in this plot while alpha allows for slight transparency.
+Along with the scatter plot, these two other pyplot functions are used:
+- show is used to call and dsplay the scatter plot. savefig is used in order to save this figure as a png file.

 <br>